-In addition to Dr. Moreno, some Duke Health gynecologists specialize in providing care for women at this stage of life.
+Duke Health has gynecologists who specialize in providing care for women at this stage of life.
 They can help you stay healthy and feeling your best now and in the years ahead.

 Talk to Your Doctor about Menopause: Most Women Don’t